 When the COVID-19 pandemic hit the region in March, the Trust not only responded through funding efforts, we also worked with partners to engage with our Illinois delegation in Congress to push for the inclusion of relief measures in the CARES Act.
 While a second round of stimulus has stalled, we will continue to call on our leaders in Congress to take action to provide meaningful and extended relief measures as COVID-19 continues to wreak havoc on our communities.

-In October, we launched Together We Rise, an initiative dedicated to an equitable and just economic recovery from the pandemic.
+In October, we launched Together We Rise: For an Equitable and Just Recovery, an initiative dedicated to an equitable and just economic recovery from the pandemic.
 As part of this multifaceted effort, we will focus on policies that we believe will create the conditions for an equitable economic recovery that does not leave behind Black and Latinx households, who have been shut out of previous economic recoveries.

 The reality is that systems and policies put in place by our government throughout our history set the contours of our lives: where we live, where we go to school, what types of jobs are available to us and under what conditions, and what financial services and access to capital we have.
 If we want to create a more just and equitable society, we must consider how those policies and systems have been designed, and work to make them more just and equitable for our city and region today and for generations that follow.
 It is our collective responsibility to hold our institutions, our elected and government officials and our fellow citizens accountable to that vision.